Bill/orchestrated/README.markdown

 Unlike [delayed_job](https://github.com/collectiveidea/delayed_job) ```delay```, the orchestrated ```orchestrated``` method takes an optional parameter: the prerequisite.
 The prerequisite determines when your workflow step is ready to run.

-The return value from "orchestrate" is itself a ready-to-use prerequisite.
+The return value from messaging the *magic proxy* is itself a ready-to-use prerequisite.
 You saw this in the statement generation example above.
-The result of the first ```orchestrated``` call was sent as an argument to the second.
-In this way, the second workflow step was suspended until after the first one finished.
-You may have also noticed from that example that if you specify no prerequisite then the step will be ready to run immediately, as was the case for the "generate" call).
+The result of the first call to ```orchestrated``` calls (to "download") were sent as an argument to the third ("merge").
+In this way, the "merge" workflow step was suspended until after the "download"s finished.
+You may have also noticed from that example that if you specify no prerequisite then the step will be ready to run immediately, as was the case for the "download" calls).

-There are five kinds of prerequisite in all.
-Some of them are used for combining others.
-The prerequisites types, also known as "completion expressions" are:
+Users of the framework deal directly with three kinds of prerequisite or "completion expression":

-1. ```OrchestrationCompletion```—returned by "orchestrate", complete when its associated orchestration is complete
+1. ```OrchestrationCompletion```—returned messages to the *magic proxy*, complete when its associated orchestration is complete
-2. ```Complete```—always complete
-3. ```FirstCompletion```—aggregates other completions: complete after the first one completes
+2. ```FirstCompletion```—aggregates other completions: complete after the first one completes
-4. ```LastCompletion```—aggregates other completions: complete after all of them are complete
+3. ```LastCompletion```—aggregates other completions: complete after all of them are complete

+There are other kinds of completion expression used internally by the framework but these three are the important ones for users to understand.
 See the completion_spec for examples of how to combine these different prerequisite types into completion expressions.

 Key Concept: Orchestration State
 --------------------------------